LoginRadius/apidocs/database/supportdocs/docs/authentication/concepts/customer-security.md

 **Step 2:** Set the maximum number of allowed failed login attempts in the **Brute Force Lockout Threshold** field.
 If the customer reaches this threshold value, their account will be locked out.

+After configuring these settings, the customer will receive an error message upon a failed login attempt, indicating the remaining attempts.

 ![threshold](https://apidocs.lrcontent.com/images/step2_280565e84f0e024a4e9.26833710.png "threshold")

 **Step 3:** Select the **Lockout Type** you wish to trigger when the threshold limit is reached.
 The following screen displays the available lockout type options: